Hey Kids, Meet Antonio Vivaldi

 Vivaldi's The Four Seasons, composed in 1723, is a set of four concertos for violin.
 It is his most popular work and is among the most popular works of the Baroque Era.
 For this composition he wrote sonnets to match each season.

-Spring (Four Seasons) by Vivaldi for Easy/Level 2 Piano Solo
+Spring (Four Seasons) for Easy Piano Sheet Music/Level 2

-Autumn (Four Seasons) by Vivaldi for Intermediate/Level 3 Piano Solo
+Autumn (Four Seasons) for Easy Piano Sheet Music/Level 3

 "Meet the Composer" Job Application Worksheet